- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Winter (December -January-February )

 Temperature is the most critical issue when planning a winter trek in Annapurna.
-Winter may be the best time to trek in ABC for those who prefer to be alone, as fewer people are on the trails then.
+Winter may be the best time for those who prefer to be alone, as fewer people are on the trails then.
 But the winter months can bring harsher weather conditions.
-Therefore, you must come prepared for your journey to Annapurna Base Camp in the winter.
+Therefore, you must come prepared for your journey in the winter.

 In addition, visit our trekking season information section for further details.